mkazlauskas/cardanalytics/README.md

 ## TODOs

 - GitHub actions don't need to run tests on PR merge
+- Resolve `npm audit` vulnerabilities, possibly add it as a check in CI
+- Handle uninitialized `cardano-graphql` database
 - Refactor webpack.config.js to use NODE_ENV=test instead of a separate `testBuild` param
 - Replace stock CRA images used in manifest.json
 - Generate graphql query result type from schema.graphql+query.graphql?